Best Live Streaming Guide: How to stream games on Twitch

 - 6 Twitch Partner in 10 Weeks – The Challenge

 Broadcasting video games has evolved into a new profession at an impressive speed.
-Although it helps to be particularly talented or even an eSports professional, tournament success is by no means a requirement for a successful streaming career.
+Although it helps to be particularly talented or even an eSports professional, that kind of success is by no means a requirement for a successful streaming career.
 However, in addition to a quite powerful PC, a streaming program is one of the basic requirements.
-For that, many people choose the free Open Broadcast Software (OBS, available for Windows, MacOS and Linux) because on the one hand it is free, but on the other hand also highly functional.
-In addition, the Open Source project is constantly being improved and in many respects has already surpassed paid providers such as Xsplit.
-On this tutorial we are going to take a closer look on how to stream on Twitch.
+For that, many people choose the free Open Broadcast Software (OBS, available for Windows, MacOS and Linux) because, on the one hand it’s free and on the other hand, it is highly functional.
+In addition, the Open Source project is constantly being improved and in many respects, has already surpassed paid providers such as Xsplit.
+In this tutorial, we are going to take a closer look on how to stream on Twitch.

 How to start streaming (5 easy steps)

 There are many different ways how to broadcast online.
-First you have to choose if you want to use your PC, Smartphone or Console (like PS4 or XBOX One) for streaming.
+First, you have to choose if you want to use your PC, Smartphone or Console (like PS4 or XBOX One) for streaming.
 Then you need tools like OBS Studio, XSplit, Bebo or others to send your video signal to platforms like Twitch, Youtube, Facebook, Mixer, Smashcast or others.
-Whatever platforms you want to use, we got answers for all your questions on our website.
-The following five easy steps will help you to start with your own broadcast:
+Whatever platforms you want to use, we have the answers for all your questions on our website.
+The following five easy steps will help you to start your own broadcast:

 - Choose: PC, Smartphone, Console (PS4, XBOX or others).